End Of Year Sale

 Expected lifetime

 Unlike solar panels, which typically have a lifespan of up to 25 years, solar batteries are closer to the 10-15-year mark.
-We use the Tesla Powerwall 3 on our Monalee installs, and these include a 10-year comprehensive warranty.
+We use the Schneider Boost on our Monalee installs, and these include a 10-year comprehensive warranty.

 It’s worth noting that batteries can still function beyond their warranty years but may not function quite as well.
 Battery lifetime is usually measured by the number of charge-discharge cycles the battery undergoes before performance slows down.